cs480x-21c/03-Experiment/README.md

 For this technical achievement, we implemented an automated results logging method using the JS SMTP library.
 This enables us to simply write and send an email within a Javascript method.
 Once the end of our experiment was reached by the user, the last button press triggers the data to be written into the body of an email which is then sent to the three of us.
 This removes the requirement of having the participant manually send the data to us.
 - 4 charts
 For this technical achievement, we decided to test 4 different visuals rather than just 3.
 For this 4th visualization, we opted to implement a tree chart.
 As we had not encountered such an example in class, this required more research and design considerations compared to our other visualization implementations.
+- Multiple language Tech Stack
+For this project, we made use of multiple languages to perform various aspects of the project.
+We wrote our frontend and data collection portion in Javascript, leveraging D3.js to provide the visuals.
+Due to our experience with Python and Pandas, we then wrote our data processing and formatting in Python.
+Lastly, we did our final numerical analysis with R and ggplot2.
+When using multiple languages, it is important to consider how they interact with each other - how should we pass data between these different portions of our stack?
+For this, we decided to create JSON objects that could be parsed in Python.
+From our Python script, we exported a dataframe as a CSV that could easily be read into our R script.